-- f) Restricted Period One: Commencing forty-two (42) hours prior to the scheduled start of P1 and ending twenty-nine (29) hours prior to the scheduled start of P1. - Restricted Period Two: Commencing eighteen (18) hours prior to the scheduled start of P1 and ending four (4) hours prior to the scheduled start of P1. - Restricted Period Three: Commencing fourteen (14) hours prior to the scheduled start of P3 and ending three (3) hours prior to the scheduled start of P3.
-If the unrestricted time between the end of P2 and the start of the third restricted period exceeds four (4) hours the excess will be added to the start of the third restricted period. - 23.6 Each Competitor will be permitted the following exceptions during the Championship to the requirements of Articles 23.5 and 38.2: - a) Restricted Period One: Two (2) Four (4) exceptions in each Championship - b) Restricted Period Two: Two (2) Three (3) exceptions in each Championship - c) Restricted Period Three and/or cars covered after P2 (Article 38.2a)i)) at any one Competition: Two (2) exceptions in each Championship - d) For the avoidance of doubt, these exceptions may not be used consecutively during a single Competition. - e) In the case of a breach of this Article both drivers must start the race from the pit lane and follow the procedures prescribed in Article 44.2.
+e) Restricted Period One: Commencing forty-two (42) hours prior to the scheduled start of P1 and ending twenty-nine (29) hours prior to the scheduled start of P1.

+- f) Restricted Period Two: Commencing eighteen (18) hours prior to the scheduled start of P1 and ending four (4) hours prior to the scheduled start of P1. - g) Restricted Period Three: - i) At each Competition where a sprint session is not scheduled, commencing fourteen (14) hours prior to the scheduled start of P3 and ending three (3) hours prior to the scheduled start of P3.
+If the unrestricted time between the end of P2 and the start of the third restricted period exceeds four (4) hours the excess will be added to the start of the third restricted period. - ii) At each Competition where a sprint session is scheduled, commencing fourteen (14) hours prior to the scheduled start of the formation lap for the sprint and ending three (3) hours prior to the scheduled start of the formation lap for the sprint.
+If the unrestricted time between the end of the sprint qualifying session and the start of the third restricted period exceeds three (3) four (4) hours the excess will be added to the start of the third restricted period. - 23.6 Each Competitor will be permitted the following exceptions during the Championship to the requirements of Articles 23.5 and 38.2: - a) Restricted Period One: Four (4) exceptions in each Championship - b) Restricted Period Two: Three (3) exceptions in each Championship - c) Restricted Period Three and/or cars covered after P2 (Article 38.2a)i)) at any one Competition: Two (2) exceptions in each Championship - d) For the avoidance of doubt, these exceptions may not be used consecutively during a single Competition. - e) In the case of a breach of this Article both drivers must start the race from the pit lane and follow the procedures prescribed in Article 44.2.